-Although in her day she was most famous for portraits of members of the Parisian Boheme, Mela Muter was deeply fascinated with capturing the intimacy permeating the daily lives of mothers.
-In fact, motherhood became the most recurring theme in her original oeuvre which shows influences ranging from Symbolism to Post-Impressionism, to Cubism.
+Although in her day she was most famous for portraying the members of the Parisian Boheme, Mela Muter was deeply fascinated with capturing the intimacy permeating the daily lives of mothers.
+In fact, motherhood became the most recurring theme in her original oeuvre which shows influences ranging from Symbolism, Post-Impressionism, and Cubism.

-Why a ‘stormy’ biography?
+Why a “stormy” biography?
 Probably because Mela Muter was born a Polish Jew at the end of the 19th century.
-A daughter of a wealthy merchant, at the age of 23 she began studying art in a drawing school for women in Warsaw.
-Yet, having met her future husband Micha Mutermilch (1874–1947), a Jewish-Polish writer, critic, and socialist activist, she left for Paris with her family (by then, their only child, Andrzej, was one year old).
-In France, Mela returned to studying painting and she attended the Académie de la Grande Chaumiere and the Académie Colarossi, and since 1902 she has been exhibited at the Paris Salon.
+The daughter of a wealthy merchant, at the age of 23 she began studying art in a drawing school for women in Warsaw.
+Yet, having met her future husband Michał Mutermilch (1874–1947), a Jewish-Polish writer, critic, and socialist activist, she left for Paris with her family (by then, their only child, Andrzej, was one year old).
+In France, Muter returned to studying painting and she attended the Académie de la Grande Chaumiere and the Académie Colarossi, and from 1902 she exhibited at the Paris Salon.

-She painted charming landscapes (look more of them up, definitely worth it!) but was most famous for her moving portraits, to the extent that she was known as an ‘elite portraitist’ since she portrayed politicians, writers, scientists, and artists, such as Auguste Rodin, Diego Rivera, Leopold Gottlieb, and Polish writers like Henryk Sienkiewicz, Władysław Reymont, and Leopold Staff.
-But she also painted multiple portraits of women, children, and above all, mothers.
+She painted charming landscapes (look more of them up, definitely worth it!) but was most famous for her moving portraits, to the extent that she was known as an “elite portraitist” since she portrayed politicians, writers, scientists, and artists, such as Auguste Rodin, Diego Rivera, Leopold Gottlieb, and Polish writers like Henryk Sienkiewicz, Władysław Reymont, and Leopold Staff.
+However, she also painted multiple portraits of women, children, and above all, mothers.

 Her private life was no less fascinating than her artistic experiments and works.
-She traveled quite a lot, spending a couple of years in Spain (1911-14), as she was fascinated by Spanish landscapes and art, visiting Switzerland, Brittany, and southern France.
-In 1917, she met activist Raymond Lefebvre, who was 15-years her junior, and their love affair led to the failure of her marriage with the much older Mutermilch.
+She traveled quite a lot, spending a couple of years in Spain (1911–1914), as she was fascinated by Spanish landscapes and art, visiting Switzerland, Brittany, and Southern France.
+In 1917, she met activist Raymond Lefebvre, who was 15 years her junior, and their love affair led to the failure of her marriage with the much older Mutermilch.

-She planned marriage with Lefebvre, but this never happened because when Lefebvre went to Soviet Russia in 1920, he died in unexplained circumstances during a White Sea cruise.
-He was probably killed on Stalin’s orders.
-His death came as a great hit to Mela who was already dealing with the illness of her son, who suffered from bone tuberculosis, and was mourning her mother and sister Gustawa Hirszberg (d.
+She planned marriage with her lover, but this never happened because when Lefebvre went to Soviet Russia in 1920, he died in unexplained circumstances during a White Sea cruise.
+His death came as a great hit to Muter who was already dealing with the illness of her son, who suffered from tuberculosis, and was mourning her mother, as well as her sister Gustawa Hirszberg (d.
 1911).
 These tragedies combined brought about her conversion to Catholicism in 1923.
-After the death of Raymond, Mela began having love affairs with other men from artistic circles: with Polish poet Leopold Staff, and with poet Rainer Maria Rilke.
+After the death of Raymond, Muter began having love affairs with other men from artistic circles: with Polish poet Leopold Staff, and with poet Rainer Maria Rilke.

 Her works are rarely presented in public (what a shame, I think they are real pearls!) and today most of them are in private collections.
-Mela Muter brilliantly depicts the heart-warming atmosphere that people radiate.
+Mela Muter brilliantly depicted the heart-warming atmosphere that people radiated.
 These are her own words on portraiture: